olgabot/olgabot.github.io-source-deprecated/content/2015-04-12-codeneuro-nyc.md

 about merge conflicts, and how they can be really easy to create if, say someone renamed one of the arguments of a function, and someone else added an argument, and then `git` doesn't know what to do anymore.
-They picked up on testing pretty quickly, and someone asked "well if `git` thinks it's okay, but how do you know the code will run?"
+They picked up on testing pretty quickly, and someone asked "well `git` thinks it's okay, but how do you know the code will run?"
 Which brought us directly to testing!

 Next, I talked about testing and why it's important.
 I wrote some simple Python